 - You have a better work-life balance.
 Instead of commuting every day, you can simply stroll to your neighborhood coffee shop.
 Instead of rushing to the gym over your lunch break, you can take an hour to workout whenever you want.
 When freelancing, you can work whenever you want and live wherever you want … it doesn’t have to resemble a typical 9-to-5.

 - You’re the boss.
-You have to make all the decisions and do all the work, from bookkeeping to managing cash flow to selling your services.
+Yes, I said this twice.
+When freelancing, you have to make all the decisions and do all the work, from bookkeeping to managing cash flow to selling your services.
 You’re not simply an employee of a business; you are the business.

 - You have to organize your own benefits, taxes, and accounting.
 Freelancers don’t have employers to manage and provide benefits, taxes, and the like.
 They have to do it themselves with the help of tools or guides, like this one.
 Also, purchasing your own insurance is typically more expensive than through a traditional employer.